 Jackson is a 2017-2018 Urban Fellow.
 She was named a 2016-2017 APSA Minority Fellow.
-She was also a Graduate Parent Fellow in 2014.
+Jackson was also a Graduate Parent Fellow in 2014.
 She has received the Edith Heller Juda Scholarship during each year of graduate school, an award given to highly motivated students at the University of Chicago who have demonstrated a personal commitment to social and economic justice for all people and who have indicated their intention to dedicate themselves and their professional careers to the pursuit of these fundamental objectives, during each year of her graduate career at the University.

-For the 2016-2017 and 2017-2018 academic years, Jenn serves as a co-facilitator for the American Politics Workshop in the Department of Political Science at the University of Chicago.
+For the 2016-2017 and 2017-2018 academic years, Jackson serves as a co-facilitator for the American Politics Workshop in the Department of Political Science at the University of Chicago.
 She works as a Researcher at the GenForward Survey Project where she conducts research on social issues facing millennials.
 Jackson also served as the Managing Editor for the Black Youth Project and Graduate Researcher at GenForward, both headed out of the University of Chicago, where she empowers voices of Black millennials in the digital space, educates Black and Latino/a Chicago-area students on research methods and student activism.

 Born in Oakland, CA, she earned a BS in Industrial Engineering from the University of Southern California with a minor in Sociology.
 She went on to earn an MA with honors in Political Science from California State University, Fullerton where she later taught Political Science Research Methods and Black Politics.
 She also holds a graduate certificate in Gender and Sexuality Studies from the Center for the Study of Gender and Sexuality at the University of Chicago.